• Skip to primary navigation

 No, you don't need to soak red lentils in advance as they get cooked very fast in comparison to most other lentils.
 However, if you do soak them they will get cooked even faster.

 This particular Middle Eastern soup is made using red lentils only.
-So, for an authentic dish, you need to use red lentils only.
+So, for an authentic dish, you need to use red lentils.
 But, you can follow the same recipe to make soup with other lentils too like brown or yellow.
-Just alter the cooking time depending on which lentil you are using.
+Just alter the cooking time depending on the type of lentils you are using.

 More vegetarian Middle Eastern recipes